Nikhil-Sudhan/mvp/INTEGRATION_GUIDE.md

 - 🚀 **Scale** with new functionality
 - 🐛 **Debug** isolated issues

-Your Sky Loom application is now more organized, maintainable, and ready for future enhancements! 🚁✨
+Your Avionixis application is now more organized, maintainable, and ready for future enhancements! 🚁✨